Lipník nad Bečvou

 Lipník nad Bečvou (/cs/; Leipnik) is a town in Přerov District in the Olomouc Region of the Czech Republic.
 It has about 8,000 inhabitants.
+The town proper is located on the Bečva River in the Moravian Gate.

+Lipník nad Bečvou became a town in the first half of the 14th century.
 The historic town centre is well preserved and is protected as an urban monument reservation.

 Administrative division

 Lipník nad Bečvou consists of five municipal parts (in brackets population according to the 2021 census):